light-tech/LLVM-On-iOS/README.md

 For the eager reader, we provide a sample iOS app project which has **NO license attached** so feel free to do whatever you want with it.
 In this app, we use Clang's C interpreter example located in `examples/clang-interpreter/main.cpp` of Clang source code to _interpret a simple C++ program_ and _print out the output on the iOS app's user interface_.
-(The file was renamed to `Interpreter.cpp` to fit in with iOS development style.)
+(The file was renamed to `Interpreter.cpp` to fit in with iOS development style.
+Also note that the example was removed from LLVM 14 but it should be available prior.)
 The code is pretty much copied verbatim except for some minor modifications, namely:

 1. We change the `main` function name to `clangInterpret` since iOS app already has `main` function.